type-factory/type-factory/docs/features/regex-validation-pitfalls.md

 Don't know the alphabet for your field?
 You can use ICU4J or Type Factory to help you create Locale specific regular expressions.

-### ICU4J to help craft regex
+## ICU4J alphabet regex &ndash; simplistic approach

-ICU4J (International Components for Unicode for Java) is a Java library that provides Unicode and globalisation support.
-It can you find information on the letters, numbers, and punctuation used by a language (and much more).
+International Components for Unicode for Java (ICU4J) provide a library for Unicode and globalisation support.
+Use it to help you find information on the letters, numbers, and punctuation used by a language (and much more).

 A simplistic attempt at creating a regex for a name field that only allows letters for a specific language using ICU4J might look like this: